fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 ### Containers and images

-There are two core concepts when starting with containers and they are easy to confuse:
+There are two core concepts when starting with containers and they are easy to confuse with one another:

-**Container** is a runtime instance of an **image**.
+A **container** is a runtime instance of an **image**.

+Both of the following statements are true:

-So while we can say "Containers package software into standardized units" we can also say "Images include all of the code, dependencies and instructions on how to run the application" which sounds a lot like "Images package software" as well.
+- Containers package software into standardized units
+- Images include all of the code, dependencies and instructions on how to run the application

+It is no wonder they are easily confused.

-To help with the confusion everyone just talks about containers.
-But you can never **actually** build a container or download one, since they only exist runtime.
-Images on the other hand are **immutable** files.
-They can not be changed but they can be created and they can be used to create new images by adding new **layers** on top of the existing ones.
+To help with the confusion, most everyone uses the word container to describe both.
+But you can never actually build a container or download one since containers only exist during runtime.
+Images, on the other hand, are **immutable** files.
+As a result of the immutability, you can not edit them after you create them.
+However, you can use existing images to create a new image by adding new layers on top of the existing ones.

 Cooking metaphor: